patperry/prelude_v0/doc/design.md

   + `Text`: sequences of Unicode characters

   + `Bytes`: sequences of 8-bit bytes

+In addition to the basic data types there are two families of *composite* data
+types: arrays and records.

 For any type `T`, the array type `Array<T>` is the set of sequences of `T`